dataclair-ai/mlprague2022/README.md

 # Introduction
 This repository contains the content for the "Practical aspects of reinforcement learning" workshop at MLPrague 2022.
-The content will be released just before the workshop and will be accessible even after the conference.

 # Content and Authors